Paahn/panosaerialtemplate/README.md

 # gatsby-starter-aerial

-Gatsby.js V2 starter template based on aerial by HTML5 UP Made with template from [here](https://github.com/anubhavsrivastava/gatsby-starter-aerial)
+Gatsby.js V2 starter template based on aerial by HTML5 UP <BR>
+Made with template from [here](https://github.com/anubhavsrivastava/gatsby-starter-aerial)

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).